turbot/steampipe-plugin-oci/docs/tables/oci_core_volume.md

 ```

-### List volumes with memory size greater than 1024 Gb
+### List volumes with a memory size greater than 1024 GB

 ```sql
 select